Cleaning up local GIT branches with no Remote

 Conclusion

-Taking some time to build tools to help yourself or other work a little faster is something that I find can be quite rewarding.
-I hope that this not only helps clean up your git repos in the future, but also inspires you to look for other ways you can reduce repetitiveness in your workflow with these sorts of tools.
+Taking some time to build tools to help yourself or others work a little faster is something that I find can be quite rewarding.
+I hope that this not only helps clean up your git repos in the future but also inspires you to look for other ways you can reduce repetitiveness in your workflow with these sorts of tools.
 Once you start automating things, it's hard to resist continuing to automate.

 About Me